You're one step closer to unlocking our suite of comprehensive and robust tools.

 Our financial institutions analysis typically considers ESG factors in the context of the Banking Industry Country Risk Assessment (BICRA), risk position, and governance assessments.
 Our analysis of ESG risks and strengths permeates our bank rating methodology.
 ESG factors are also included in our assessment of a bank's risk position which incorporates risks that are not captured directly in our capital model.

-Our insurance methodology typically considers ESG factors in our (i) industry and country risk analysis, (ii) competitive position analysis, (iii) capital analysis, and (iv) management and governance and enterprise risk management (ERM) analysis.
+Our insurance methodology typically considers ESG factors in our (i) industry and country risk analysis, (ii) competitive position analysis, (iii) capital analysis, (iv) risk exposure analysis and (v) governance analysis.

-Our insurance methodology takes a similar approach to our corporate and bank criteria frameworks (including our Management And Governance Credit Factors For Corporate Entities And Insurers criteria (November 13, 2012) referred to in the Corporates section above) weaving analysis of ESG risks and opportunities into several aspects of the rating process.
+Our insurance methodology takes a similar approach to our corporate and bank criteria frameworks embedding the impact of ESG credit factors into several aspects of the overall rating process.

 Under our project finance methodology, ESG factors are most often analyzed in the context of a project's construction and operations phases.
 On the construction side, we assess the likelihood that, among other things, project construction will have no materially adverse social or cultural consequences, so that it can be completed on time and within budget; and that the project will be capable of operating as expected.
 If ESG factors materially affect funding adequacy, timing of completion, or the budget required to complete construction on time, we could modify the construction stand-alone credit profile (SACP).
 Similarly, ESG factors may also affect our operations phase SACP and forecasting of revenues, operating and maintenance costs, and capital costs.